 Terry has been recognized by his peers as a Leading Lawyer since 2004, an honor that recognizes the top lawyers in the state of Illinois.
 He has also been awarded a Martindale-Hubbell AV rating, the highest peer recognition for attorneys for ethical standards and legal ability.
 In addition, Terry has contributed to both his community and Chuhak & Tecson through his involvement in numerous community programs and firm committees, including nine years as a school board member of Joseph Sears School, Kenilworth School District No. 38.
-His service to the firm includes being a member of the Management Committee, chair of the firm’s Compensation and Marketing Committees.
-He is currently co-chair of the Diversity & Inclusion Council and a member of the Finance Committee.
+His service to the firm includes being a member of the Management Committee, chair of the Compensation and Marketing Committees and co-chair of the Diversity, Equity & Inclusion Council.
+He currently serves on the Finance Committee.

 Throughout Terry’s years of practice he has written frequently for national and local publications and given presentations to various industry groups, including legal, accounting and healthcare professionals and individual business owners and their employees.
 He has also conducted numerous seminars for continuing education credit on topics relating to business, taxation and healthcare law, as well as employee benefits and trust and estate planning.